-Project Component Existing Access Routes Site 7 - Le Grand Junction/Sandy Mush Road, Dutchman Switching Station East Sandy Mush Road and South Bliss Road Site 6 - El Nido, El Nido Substation East Grant Road Site 7 - Wilson, Wilson Substation (within fenceline) Highway 140, North Tower Road
+Project Component Existing Access Routes Site 7 - Le Grand Junction/Sandy Mush Road, Dutchman Switching Station East Sandy Mush Road and South Bliss Road Site 6 - El Nido, El Nido Substation East Grant Road Site 7 - Wilson, Wilson Substation (within fenceline) Highway 140, North Tower Road Site 6 - El Nido, TPSS State Route 152, Lincoln Road

-2.4.3.3 Water Usage
+2.4.3.4 Water Usage

 Water usage would generally be limited to dust suppression associated with construction activities.
-Water usage at each substation/switching station site is assumed to be approximately 3,000 gallons a day, per work area acre, totaling approximately 27,000 gallons, is assumed to support dust suppression.
+Water usage at each substation and switching station is assumed to be approximately 3,000 gallons a day, per work area acre.
+Approximately 27,000 gallons, is assumed to support dust suppression.
 Note, during wet periods and depending on condition of soil moisture, dust suppression may not be necessary.
+In addition to dust suppression, water would be required for directional boring.
+Up to 5,000 gallons of water per day would be required for drilling.
+Conservatively assuming directional boring would occur at up to 15 road/canal crossings, and that each would occur over one day, total water required would be 75,000 gallons.
 Water would be obtained from the existing supplies of a local irrigation district or if the project location is near an agricultural operation, an agricultural operation may be contacted to arrange to access its water source, which could be a private groundwater well agricultural user.
 Potable water for construction personnel would be transported to the constructions site via construction vehicles.